With the CzechMates – Becky with Czechers and Ena, Val with Han and Tag

 ALL ABOUT ANGORA RABBITS

 Ellen is a Shepherdess, Spinner & Fiber Artist located in Lebanon County PA.
 She has been raising Angora rabbits for over 20 years.
-Her rabbit herd consists of English, French & Satin Angoras, as well as some other short-haired rabbit breeds that she raises for show.
-During this demonstration, she will be showing you the different Angora breeds and talk about housing, grooming, care, harvesting the fiber and spinning it.
-She loves to educate people about the Angora rabbits and is always happy to answer questions from those interested in the possibility of owning an angora rabbit someday.
+Her rabbit herd consists of French, Satin and English Angoras, as well as some other short-haired rabbit breeds that she raises for show.
+During her demonstration, she will show you the different Angora breeds and talk about housing, grooming, care, harvesting the fiber and spinning it.
+She loves to educate people about Angora rabbits and is always happy to answer questions from those interested in the possibility of owning an Angora rabbit someday.

 ALPACAS AND LLAMAS

 With Karen Taylor, Snowy Oaks Llamas & Fibers, and Catherine Bente’-Hines, Alpacas of Sunshine Farm

 Sunday: 11:30 am – 12:00 pm